Alliedium/awesome-devops/68_ci_cd_jenkins_part_1_16-may-2023/README.md

 After the theoretical part of the lecture, we will transition into a practical demonstration of how to automate the installation of Jenkins using an [Ansible playbook](https://github.com/Alliedium/awesome-jenkins).

 ## Prerequisites
-Follow the instructions from [awesome-jenkins project](https://github.com/Alliedium/awesome-jenkins/blob/main/README.md#prerequisites) to prepare your environment
+Follow the instructions from [awesome-jenkins project](https://github.com/Alliedium/awesome-jenkins/blob/main/README.md#prerequisites) to prepare your environment.

 ## Install Jenkins and create pipeline via ansible-playbook